TheSpaceDevs/.github/profile/README.md

 ### Launch-related News 🚀

-- <a href="https://www.teslarati.com/spacex-delays-starlink-launch-after-falcon-9-static-fire/" >🔗</a> **[Teslarati]** SpaceX delays Starlink launch after Falcon 9 static fire test
+- <a href="https://spacenews.com/rocket-lab-to-launch-hawkeye-360-satellites-on-first-wallops-electron-mission/" >🔗</a> **[SpaceNews]** Rocket Lab to launch HawkEye 360 satellites on first Wallops Electron mission
+- <a href="https://spacenews.com/hawkeye-360-delivers-satellites-for-rocket-labs-first-launch-from-u-s-soil/" >🔗</a> **[SpaceNews]** HawkEye 360 to launch satellites on Rocket Lab’s first mission from U.S. soil
-- <a href="https://www.teslarati.com/spacex-california-first-starlink-launch-2023/" >🔗</a> **[Teslarati]** SpaceX eyes West Coast for first Starlink launch of 2023
+- <a href="https://spacenews.com/nasa-and-rocket-lab-ready-for-first-electron-launch-from-wallops/" >🔗</a> **[SpaceNews]** NASA and Rocket Lab ready for first Electron launch from Wallops
+- <a href="https://www.nasaspaceflight.com/2022/12/virginia-is-for-launch-lovers/" >🔗</a> **[NASASpaceflight]** Upper level winds scrub first Electron launch from American soil
-- <a href="https://spaceflightnow.com/2023/01/09/spacexs-first-starlink-launch-of-2023-set-to-fly-from-california/" >🔗</a> **[Spaceflight Now]** SpaceX’s first Starlink launch of 2023 set to fly from California
+- <a href="https://spaceflightnow.com/2022/12/17/faa-clears-rocket-lab-for-first-launch-from-u-s-spaceport/" >🔗</a> **[Spaceflight Now]** FAA clears Rocket Lab for first launch from U.S. spaceport
-- <a href="https://www.teslarati.com/spacex-four-pads-four-rockets-two-dragons/" >🔗</a> **[Teslarati]** SpaceX flexes might with simultaneous Starship, Falcon 9, Falcon Heavy, Dragon operations
-- <a href="https://www.teslarati.com/spacex-delays-starlink-launch-to-sunday-for-constellation-optimization/" >🔗</a> **[Teslarati]** SpaceX delays Starlink launch to Sunday for “constellation optimization”
+- <a href="https://spacenews.com/weather-and-range-issues-delay-first-electron-launch-from-wallops-to-january/" >🔗</a> **[SpaceNews]** Weather and range issues delay first Electron launch from Wallops to January

 <hr>
   <div align="center">
-  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230119T153525">2023-01-19 15:35:25 UTC</a>
+  This <code>README.md</code> was last auto generated at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230119T160844">2023-01-19 16:08:44 UTC</a>
   <br>
   <!-- <a href="https://medium.com/@g.h.garrett" target="_blank">Learn to add space launches to your profile here!</a> -->
 </div>